AFLplusplus/AFLplusplus/README.md

 Fuzzing is a wonderful and underutilized technique for discovering non-crashing design and implementation errors, too.
-Quite a few interesting bugs have been found by modifying the target programs to call abort() when, say:
+Quite a few interesting bugs have been found by modifying the target programs to call abort() when say:

   - Two bignum libraries produce different outputs when given the same fuzzer-generated input,